(For Janna) Can You Miss a Ghost?

 “Oh, I believe in fairytales and happy endings.
 I’m just taking my time to find my Prince Charming because I’ve already been burned twice by guys on this site.
 I’m realizing that one is going to kiss several toads before she finds her prince.”

 Thus began a whirlwind online message-fest such as I had never been a part of before.
-Every night for the next three weeks we talked, shared— took turns each night disappearing and reappearing later to continue our conversation where we’d left off.
-Slowly, very slowly— and Janna made it clear from the beginning that that was the pace she wanted our acquaintance to proceed —we shared our interests, asked about and told each other about our days’ activities, and then bid one another a sweet goodnight.
+Every night for the next three weeks we talked, shared— took turns disappearing and reappearing later to continue our conversation where we’d left off.
+Slowly, very slowly— and Janna had made it clear from the beginning that that was the pace she wanted our acquaintance to proceed —we shared our interests, took an interest in each other’s day’s activities, then bid one another a sweet goodnight.

 If there was a theme that emerged from over 9,000 words of messages back and forth during those three weeks, it was a single word: TRUST.
 Essential to any relationship, absolutely, and critical to a budding one like ours.
 Janna had had some very bad experiences with men in recent years, and I too had been smacked around pretty badly by some very self-centered and unscrupulous women.
 One took me for over $16,000, but that’s another story.
 Janna was indeed skittish.
-I asked her for her last name because I wanted that sense of personal connection, nothing more nefarious than that, but she would never divulge it to me.
-And I, being the overly trusting soul that I continue to be in spite of the number of times I’ve been cheated and lied to, very quickly came to sense that Jana was a good woman and a sincere soul.
-I knew I could trust her.
+I asked her for her last name because I wanted that sense of personal connection, nothing more nefarious than that.
+And I, being the overly trusting soul that I continue to be in spite of the number of times I’ve been cheated and lied to, very quickly came to sense that Janna was a good woman, a sincere soul.
+I could trust her.

-So, as our conversations and mutual interests multiplied, we came to a place in the road where I could loosen my armor, raise my visor, and share my full name with her by means of my website address and this blog, both of which contain my full name.
-She began reading blog posts here (and for all I know, she’s still reading them).
+So, as our conversation and mutual interests multiplied, we came to a place in the road where I could loosen my armor, raise my visor, and share my full name with her by means of my website address and this blog, both of which contain my full name.
+She began reading blog posts here (and for all I know, she’s still reading them.
 She even found a short story of mine on my web page that I’d completely forgotten had a link to it.
 Everything with Janna was going beautifully— I had every reason to believe we were both smitten.
-Other than her overabundance of caution about letting me know anything but the most innocent and mundane “fun facts” about her, it seemed that if I just held onto the rope of patience she would eventually, albeit unhurriedly, draw me ever closer to her and into her confidence.
-Soon enough she would consent to an in-person meeting.
+Other than her overabundance of caution about letting me know anything but the most innocent and mundane “fun facts” about her, it seemed that if I just held onto the rope of patience she would eventually, albeit unhurriedly, draw me ever closer and into her confidence.
 The elephant in the room was that we were 380 miles apart.

 Aside from doing everything I possibly could to persuade her that I was a man of integrity and honor, and that I would never in a thousand years hurt her, I worked diligently to help her understand that the distance was not a deterrent to me and should not be one to her either.
 When the time came and she was ready, I would gladly drive the distance from Eastern Shore, Maryland, to her hometown in Ohio, a straight shot on west U.S. 50.
-She, in turn, repeatedly assured me that she knew I could be trusted and that I had “always been open and honest” with her, yet she refused to lower the ten foot pole between us.
+She, in turn, repeatedly assured me that she knew I could be trusted and that I had “always been open and honest” with her.
+Yet she refused to lower the ten foot pole between us.
 Her caution and proclaimed protection of her heart bordered on paranoia.
 But again, given her past experiences, I was willing to move at her pace.
 I felt I was being punished for someone else’s sins, but I also felt Janna was the most extraordinary woman I had ever met.
 She became a habit, damn near an obsession.
-I couldn’t wait to go online every afternoon and evening just to talk with her.
-Several times, however, I suggested we hop over to text and/or email.
+I couldn’t wait to go online every afternoon and evening to talk with her.
+Several times, however, I suggested we hop over to Google Chat or Telegram where we could text more freely and privately.
+I also suggested email.
 So much private conversation on a public dating site made me uncomfortable.
 Plus, given what she’d written in her profile statement about “Texting first to get to know a little bit about each other” it seemed to me that over a hundred messages in three weeks more than qualified as “texts first.”
-But she balked, and I couldn’t understand why.
+But she balked.
+I couldn’t understand why.

 Then, one day it happened.
 I was in Washington, D.C., for the day and working on my laptop in a Starbucks on the George Washington University campus, a block from the Department of the Interior building.
-As was my habit by now whenever I would take a break from my work, I clicked on “our” website to check up on her and send her a short message.
-She’d been been sick over the weekend and I wanted to know how she was feeling.
+As was my habit by now whenever I would take a break from my work, I clicked on “our” website to check up on her and send her a short message since I knew she had been sick over the weekend.
 But when I clicked on Connections she was gone.
 Vanished!
 My heart nearly stopped beating.
 I was devastated!
 She had deleted our connection!!
 I was beside myself with shock and grief.
 I couldn’t believe she would do such a thing.
 Hadn’t we expressed mutual affection for one another?
-Hadn’t we been in constant and ever closer contact since the night we first met online?
+Hadn’t we been in constant and ever closer contact ever since the night we first met online?
 What the hell!
-Was this how you showed trust?

 I was heartbroken.
 Devastated.
 Destroyed.
 How could she do this to me?
 To us?
 Why in God’s name would she do to me the very thing she’d told me other men had done to her?
-I still don’t know or understand what happened or what I said or did to drive her away.
-I’ve heard it said that hurt people hurt people, and maybe that’s what happened.
-I honestly don’t know.
-Had our conversation become uncomfortable for her?
-If so, she never gave any hint that she was not on the same page with me.
-Of course I went through all the stages of grief— I’m not through yet —but have yet to get a grip on how two people could be so quickly and forcefully drawn toward each other, only to have one of them suddenly vanish for no reason and without regard for the other person’s feelings.
+I still don’t know or understand.
+I’ve heard it said that hurt people hurt people, and I’m here to tell you that that’s true.
+Of course I went through all the stages of grief— I’m not through yet —but I will never understand how two people could be so drawn toward each other only to have one of them suddenly vanish for no reason and without regard for the other person’s feelings.
 My heart has been taken, and I’ll never know why, but I feel in that moment all the trust in me died.